pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 ##### removeAll()
 This method removes all component references that match a specified locator.
-For example, the code below removes all references to the service component.
+For example, the code below removes all references to the controller component.

 {{< tabsection >}}
   Not available